Employee offboarding done right saves you from chaos

 Exit interviews are sometimes looked upon as hogwash, despite being conducted by 91% of businesses.

-What is said and how they’re conducted are basically a formality.
+What’s said and how they’re conducted are basically a formality.
+But it doesn’t have to be that way.

-They don’t have the pressure to conform or not be honest anymore, so it is usually the case that they are being truthful, and other employees might have similar experiences.
+You can find value in exit interviews by really listening to the employee on how things are going.
+They don’t have the pressure to conform or not be honest anymore, so it’s usually the case that they’re being truthful — and other employees probably have similar experiences.

-Throw an Offboarding Celebration
+Throw an offboarding celebration

 If the employee is leaving on their own accord or is retiring, you should be happy for them.